 The University of Oxford is one of the most prestigious universities in the world.
-With 20,000+ applicants each year competing for a very limit number of places, we know that the average chance of getting a place is very low compared to other universities.
+With 20,000+ applicants each year competing for a very limited number of places, we know that the average chance of getting a place is very low compared to other universities.

 This information is measured through rates for offers and acceptances, something we like to call success rates.
 These rates give us an amazing insight into which courses at Oxford are the easiest and most difficult to get into, as well as understanding how many applicants got their place in general.
+Our Oxford Interview Rates Guide offers detailed insights into interview statistics — including the number of applicants interviewed across all Oxford courses — complementing the data presented here to give you a more complete picture of the Oxford admissions.

 In this guide, we’ll be exploring Oxford’s Admissions Statistics report to understand the acceptance rates of every undergraduate course taught there.
 Let’s get started!